gesievi/RADii/docs/tutorial/Quick_Guide/5_Documentation.rst

 --------------------
 Screen record video
 --------------------

-This method might need a stronger or separat pc to work smoothly.
+While you are presenting recording a video of the presentation, is the easiest way to share your work without extra technology.
-An open source screenrecoder that we found useful and relatively easy to use is OBS.
-It can be found under https://obsproject.com/
+An open source screenrecoder that we found useful and relatively easy to use is OBS, it can be found under https://obsproject.com/